lukekang98/DisasterResponse-Project/README.md

 3. How to run the scripts:
 * For processing data and training models, simply run the process_data.py, where you would be required to input the path of your data files.
 Then run the train_classifier.py.
-* For the web app, simply run the run.py, as you make sure that the templates file folder is reachable.
+* For the web app, simply run the run.py, where you would be required to input the path of your model file.
+And you need to make sure that the templates file folder is reachable.

 4. Libraries used: